 Feeling stress throughout our day is normal.
 If we think of stress on a scale or continuum from 1 to 10, we typically move along that scale throughout our regular day.
 Daily stressors like school, work or relationships can activate different emotions, and those emotions can move us along the scale too.

 Imagine you wake up feeling sunny and optimistic.
 “I’m a 1 on the stress continuum.”
-Then something triggers you and it feels like a cloud rolls in and the next thing you know you’re feeling down - like a 6 on the continuum.
+Then something triggers you and it feels like clouds roll in and the next thing you know you’re feeling down - around a 6 on the continuum.
 This is part of life, and we can usually manage this stress with healthy coping tools.

-Right now, we have the added stress of COVID-19 and current events that can be chronic stressors.
-These stressors are even higher for those of us in the BIPOC and LGBTQ communities who regularly face racism and discrimination, in addition to a disproportionate burden of COVID-19.
-Plus, we don’t have access to our regular healthy coping tools like going out with friends or heading to the gym.
+Right now, we have the added stress of current events that can be chronic stressors.
+These stressors are even higher for those of us in the BIPOC and LGBTQ communities who regularly face racism and discrimination.

 These chronic stressors make our normal daily stress seem more intense.
 Suddenly, that sunny day might feel less bright.
-If a cloud rolls in, it feels even more gloomy - like an 8 - and it becomes harder to get back to feeling less stress - such as a 3.
+If clouds roll in, it feels even more gloomy - like an 8 - and it becomes harder to get back to feeling less stress - such as a 3.